Citizen petition to amend the City Charter

 An amendment that passes becomes effective 30 days after the election unless the amendment itself includes a different effective date.

-Note: The Plain Language Charter Revision, passed by Minneapolis voters via ballot question at the general election November 5, 2013, will replace the existing City Charter in its entirety on January 1, 2015, including any amendments that take effect prior to that date.
+Note: The Plain Language Charter Revision, passed by Minneapolis voters via ballot question at the general election November 5, 2013, replaced the existing City Charter in its entirety on January 1, 2015, including any amendments that took effect prior to that date.

-For additional information, see Minnesota Statute Chapter 410.12 or contact the Elections Division via Minneapolis 311 or (612) 673-3000.
+For additional information, see Minnesota Statute Chapter 410.12 or contact the Elections & Voter Services Division via Minneapolis 311 or (612) 673-3000.
 Individuals or groups seeking to prepare and circulate an amendment via petition are encouraged to seek legal guidance to ensure their efforts are in compliance with the law.